mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/professional-treatment-for-shoulder-injury.md

 ## Common Symptoms of Shoulder Injury

-When seeking to alleviate shoulder pain, it’s important to recognize the common symptoms of shoulder injuries:
+When seeking to alleviate shoulder pain, it's important to recognise the common symptoms of shoulder injuries:

 - Swelling and tenderness in the neck or shoulder area